Financial due diligence is crucial to ensure a smooth transaction when selling a business in California.

 - Private equity due diligence

 The financial due diligence checklist is designed to help businesses identify and assess financial risks.
-It can also be used to evaluate the financial health of a potential target company.
+It can also be used to evaluate the economic and financial health of a potential target company.
 The checklist should be tailored to the specific needs of the business and the type of due diligence being conducted.

 Some of the items that may be included on a financial due diligence checklist include: